jobs-git/evogp/README.md

 </p>

 ## Introduction
-EvoGP is a GPU-accelerated library for tree-based genetic programming (TGP), designed to optimize the evolution of complex tree structures in tasks such as symbolic regression and feature engineering.
-By tensorizing tree structures, EvoGP enables parallel execution, improving computational speed and scalability through efficient GPU utilization.
-Its unified framework for genetic operations and parallel fitness evaluation further enhances performance, making it suitable for large-scale evolutionary computations.
-EvoGP is compatible with the [EvoX](https://github.com/EMI-Group/evox/) framework.
+EvoGP is a fully GPU-accelerated Tree-based Genetic Programming (TGP) framework built on PyTorch, leveraging custom CUDA kernels for core evolutionary operations like tree generation, mutation, crossover, and fitness evaluation.
+It supports multi-output trees and includes built-in tools for symbolic regression, policy optimization, and classification, along with standardized benchmarks for evaluation and tuning.
+EvoGP combines the flexibility of Python with the computational power of GPUs, making it an ideal platform for TGP research and applications.

 ## Key Features
-- **CUDA-based parallel approach for Tree-Based Genetic Programming (TGP)**:
+- **CUDA-based parallel approach for TGP**:

     - Leverage specialized CUDA kernels to optimize critical TGP operations.
     - Enhance computational efficiency, especially for large populations, enabling faster execution compared to traditional TGP methods.

-- **GPU-accelerated EvoGP framework**:
+- **GPU-accelerated framework in Python**:

-    - Integrates CUDA kernels into Python via Pybind and PyTorch, ensuring compatibility with modern computational ecosystems.
+    - Integrates CUDA kernels into Python via custom operators of PyTorch, ensuring compatibility with modern computational ecosystems.
-    - Seamlessly integrates with machine learning frameworks, making EvoGP easy to incorporate into existing workflows.

-- **Customizable evolutionary operations**:
+    - Achieve up to a **100x** speedup compared to existing TGP implementations while maintaining or improving solution quality.

+- **Rich in extended content**:

-    - Offers a range of evolutionary operation variants, allowing users to tailor configurations for specific tasks.
+    - Offers a range of genetic operation variants, allowing users to tailor configurations for specific tasks.
     - Supports multi-output trees, making it suitable for complex problems like classification and policy optimization.

-- **Significant performance improvements**:

-    - Achieve up to a **100x** speedup compared to existing TGP implementations while maintaining or improving solution quality.
-    - Extensive experiments demonstrate EvoGP's scalability and efficiency in real-world applications.
+    - Supports Symbolic Regression, Classification, and Policy Optimization (Brax) benchmarks.

 ## Installation